 We note neither source code nor training data of \citep{chen2018image} is publicly available, and the PSNR in \citep{chen2018image} could not be reproduced (with the exact same $\eta$ and $\gamma$ as in \citep{chen2018image}).
 From the figure, we clearly observe the significant gap between N2C(Our Eq.(\ref{eq:dwt_smooth})) and N2C(GCBD Eq.(\ref{eq:var_smooth})), particularly when the noise is not white Gaussian.
 Moreover, our \textit{pure} unsupervised G2G with (\ref{eq:dwt_smooth}) even outperforms N2C(GCBD Eq.(\ref{eq:var_smooth})) that utilizes the clean target images, confirming the quality difference shown in Figure \ref{figure:patches} significantly affects learning noise and a denoiser.

-\textbf{Architectural variations for W-GAN}\ \ Figure \ref{figure:ablation} shows the PSNRs of the second generator, $g_{\thetab_2}$, on BSD68 trained with different W-GAN architectures.
-The horizontal axis stands for the W-GAN training epochs.
-Recall $g_{\thetab_2}$ is also designed to be a denoiser.
-We tested with four variations; ``($\alpha,\beta,\gamma$=1)'' stands for the different hyperparameter setting when training the generators using (\ref{eq:overall_loss}), ``No $\mathcal{L}_{\Zb}$'' stands for the case with no second critic $f_{\wb_2}$, ``No $\mathcal{L}_{\text{cyc}}$'' stands for the case with no cyclic loss (\ref{eq:loss3}), and ``No sigmoid'' stands for not using the sigmoid activation at the output layer of $g_{\thetab_2}$.
-We first confirm that our proposed architecture achieves the highest PSNR for $g_{\thetab_2}$.
-We also confirm that the sigmoid activation and the second critic (which appears in the $\mathcal{L}_{\Zb}$ loss \ref{eq:loss2}) are essential, as the PSNR of $g_{\thetab_2}$ significantly drops without them.
-The cyclic loss (\ref{eq:loss3}) as well as the right setting of ($\alpha,\beta,\gamma$) are also very important.
+\textbf{Generative model and iterative G2G training}\ \ Figure \ref{figure:ablation_gan} shows the PSNRs of $g_{\thetab_2}$ on BSD68/Gaussian($\sigma=25$) trained with three variations; ``No $\mathcal{L}_{\Zb}$'' for no $f_{\wb_2}$, ``No $\mathcal{L}_{\text{cyc}}$'' for no (\ref{eq:loss3}) and $g_{\thetab_3}$, and ``No sigmoid'' for no sigmoid activation at the output layer of $g_{\thetab_2}$.
+We confirm that our proposed architecture achieves the highest PSNR for $g_{\thetab_2}$, the sigmoid activation and $f_{\wb_2}$ are essential, and the cylce loss (\ref{eq:loss3}) is also important.
 Achieving a decent PSNR for $g_{\thetab_2}$ is beneficial for saving the number of G2G iterations and achieving high final PSNR.
 More detailed analyses on the generative model architecture are in the S.M.

-\textbf{Iterative GAN2GAN training}\ \ Figure \ref{figure:training_graph} clearly shows the PSNR gain of the iterative G2G training.
-As observed in Table \ref{table:bsd68_gaussian}, the additional 0.3$\sim$0.4dB PSNR boost that G2G$_I$ brings was essential in even outperforming DnCNN-B or N2N.
-In Table \ref{table:ablation_data}, we also show the effect of training data size for W-GAN, in which 100\% stands for the full data setting we used with LabelME data.
-From the table, we observe that the 1dB PSNR gap of $g_{\thetab_2}$'s for 25\% and 100\% training data close down to 0.1dB for G2G$_I$.
-This shows the data efficient nature of our G2G$_I$, which could become very useful in practical applications with small amount of data.